 Since Paul contradicted himself in 1 Corinthians 14:34 and 1 Corinthians 11:3-16, we should conclude that the early churches were more fluid in their worship practices regarding the role of women than 1 Corinthians 14:34 would suggest.

-My focus is an historical one.
+My focus is an exegetical and historical one.
 I am not exploring an application for today.

 At the outset, let’s observe that the aforementioned way in reading 1 Corinthians 11:3-16 depends upon Paul prescribing how women should prophesy or audibly pray within the assembly.
 For us to know that Paul contradicted himself we must know his head covering guidelines were intended to regulate women speaking within the assembly.